Model N (NYSE:MODN) Updates FY 2022 Earnings Guidance

 Model N Price Performance

-Model N (NYSE:MODN – Get Rating) last issued its earnings results on Tuesday, August 9th.
+Model N (NYSE:MODN – Get Rating) last issued its quarterly earnings results on Tuesday, August 9th.
 The software maker reported $0.23 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.15 by $0.08.
+The firm had revenue of $56.17 million for the quarter, compared to analyst estimates of $54.85 million.
 Model N had a negative return on equity of 6.00% and a negative net margin of 12.52%.
-The business had revenue of $56.17 million during the quarter, compared to the consensus estimate of $54.85 million.
-During the same period last year, the company earned ($0.09) EPS.
-The company’s revenue for the quarter was up 10.1% on a year-over-year basis.
-Equities research analysts forecast that Model N will post -0.22 earnings per share for the current fiscal year.
+The business’s revenue was up 10.1% on a year-over-year basis.
+During the same period in the previous year, the company posted ($0.09) earnings per share.
+On average, equities research analysts forecast that Model N will post -0.22 EPS for the current fiscal year.

 Insider Transactions at Model N

-In related news, CFO John Ederer sold 1,125 shares of the firm’s stock in a transaction dated Tuesday, August 16th.
-The stock was sold at an average price of $31.65, for a total transaction of $35,606.25.
-Following the completion of the transaction, the chief financial officer now directly owns 119,675 shares in the company, valued at approximately $3,787,713.75.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In related news, CFO John Ederer sold 1,125 shares of the firm’s stock in a transaction dated Tuesday, August 16th.
-The stock was sold at an average price of $31.65, for a total transaction of $35,606.25.
-Following the completion of the transaction, the chief financial officer now directly owns 119,675 shares in the company, valued at approximately $3,787,713.75.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Jason Blessing sold 10,081 shares of the firm’s stock in a transaction dated Tuesday, August 16th.
+In related news, CEO Jason Blessing sold 10,081 shares of the stock in a transaction that occurred on Tuesday, August 16th.
+The shares were sold at an average price of $31.65, for a total transaction of $319,063.65.
+Following the completion of the sale, the chief executive officer now directly owns 566,087 shares of the company’s stock, valued at $17,916,653.55.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+In other Model N news, CEO Jason Blessing sold 10,081 shares of the firm’s stock in a transaction dated Tuesday, August 16th.
 The shares were sold at an average price of $31.65, for a total value of $319,063.65.
-Following the transaction, the chief executive officer now owns 566,087 shares of the company’s stock, valued at $17,916,653.55.
+Following the completion of the transaction, the chief executive officer now directly owns 566,087 shares in the company, valued at $17,916,653.55.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Also, CRO Christopher Lyon sold 2,625 shares of Model N stock in a transaction that occurred on Tuesday, August 16th.
+The shares were sold at an average price of $31.65, for a total transaction of $83,081.25.
+Following the completion of the transaction, the executive now directly owns 143,843 shares in the company, valued at approximately $4,552,630.95.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 21,207 shares of company stock worth $634,595.
-2.00% of the stock is currently owned by company insiders.
+Over the last three months, insiders sold 21,207 shares of company stock worth $634,595.
+Company insiders own 2.00% of the company’s stock.

 About Model N